lsubaldo/hangperson-python/README.md

-# hangperson-python
+# Hangperson
 A game of hangperson implemented in Python.
+Program randomly chooses words from the simple list implemented.
+Written for my introduction to computing class (COSC101).